MisaghM/Stream-Precision-Print/README.md

 With this header-only library, you can easily **trim trailing 0s** after setting the **precision**, and also change the **rounding** mode.

-(Keep in mind that the rounding methods are very simple, prone to error and should only be used for simple tasks)
+(Keep in mind that the rounding methods are very simple, error-prone and should only be used for simple tasks)

 ## Example Usage